这篇是前篇文章 Optimizing WordPress hosted on Windows 的后续文章。

 现在是假期所以我有一些空闲时间，我会在这篇文章补充前篇第一部份的数据，主要集中解释在 WordPress 的 Azure CDN 使用 W3 总缓存 WP 插件。

-After seeing how many other applications are dealing with Azure Blob storage, I’ve discovered a couple of common practices when it comes to the creation of a storage hierarchy, along with some performance and security considerations.
+After seeing how many other applications are dealing with Azure Blob storage, I’ve discovered a couple of standard practices when it comes to the creation of a storage hierarchy, along with some performance and security considerations.
 I haven’t found a lot of insights regarding this topic and therefore decided to write something down.

 This post is a follow-up post to my previous post Optimizing WordPress hosted on Windows.